Forricide/still-feel-alive/Chapter 10.md

 She drinks.
 Breathes deeply.

 And then she's choking again, spasming, hunched over the ground.
+Then she knows, with total clarity, that her time here is already over.

 For a moment, she'd wanted to be here.
 Faltered, just barely.
 Is this her punishment?